effectfully/inference-in-agda/UnificationInAgda.lagda.md

   _ = λ t -> refl
 ```

-Supporting eta-equality for sum types is possible in theory (TODO: link), but Agda does not implement that.
+Supporting eta-equality for sum types is [possible in theory](https://ncatlab.org/nlab/show/sum+type#as_a_positive_type), but Agda does not implement that.
 Any `data` definition in Agda does not support eta-equality, including an empty `data` declaration like

 ```agda
   data Empty : Set where